willembeltman/EntityFrameworkZip/README.md

 ## 📝 Changelog

 ### v1.0.10
-- Changed ICollection.Remove behavior: now only unsets the foreign key (sets it to 0) instead of removing the entire referenced entity from the DbSet<TForeign>.
+- Changed `ICollection.Remove` behavior: now only unsets the foreign key (sets it to 0 or null) instead of removing the referenced entity from the `DbSet<TForeign>`.
-- Defined consistent behavior for adding or updating records when assigning related entities to new entities.
+- Defined consistent behavior for assigning related entities to new entities (ensures proper add/update semantics).
+- Added support for nullable properties (I didn't realize we didn't support this — oeps, bug).
+- Added support for nullable foreign keys (`long?`), which now default to `null` instead of `0`.
+- Updated test program to test nullable fields.

 ### v1.0.9
 - Added full XML documentation for all public classes and members.